The Academic Website of Adam Trybus, PhD

 Current Course materials

-Tutor at the following courses held at Jagiellonian University (2022–present): Introduction to Logic.
-Lecturer at: Information Technology (for philosophy and cognitive science), Introduction to Logic and Set Theory (for philosophy and cognitive science), Artificial Intelligence: Theory and Practice (for philosophy and cognitive science).
+I currently work at Jagiellonian University focusing on the following courses: Introduction to Logic (tutor, for philosophy students).
+Information Technology (tutor, for philosophy and cognitive science), Introduction to Logic and Set Theory (lecturer and tutor, for philosophy and cognitive science), Artificial Intelligence: Theory and Practice (lecturer, for philosophy and cognitive science) Critical Thinking in The Age of AI (lecturer, university-wide course taught online in English).

-Lab Demonstrator and Grader at the School of Computer Science, The University of Manchester (2007–2011): Knowledge Representation and Reasoning, Artificial Intelligence Programming, Introduction to Linux, Symbolic AI, Logic and Applications.
+During my PhD studies I was a Lab Demonstrator, Teaching Assistant, and Grader at the School of Computer Science, The University of Manchester (2007–2011) for various courses: Knowledge Representation and Reasoning, Artificial Intelligence Programming, Introduction to Linux, Symbolic AI, Logic and Applications.

 Misc